 Have you ever dreamt of wearing a Dior blazer or a Prada dress?
 Now you can do it without spending a fortune.
-The concept of renting fashion has evolved from its traditional occasionwear origins and people are beginning to understand in the value of renting more frequently: an economical and environmentally friendly way to be trendy, with the convenience of getting the latest looks delivered right to your doorstep.
-In the end, old unworn clothes that sit in the back of our closet do not add much value to our life.
+The concept of renting fashion has evolved from its traditional occasionwear origins and people are beginning to understand the value of renting more frequently: an economical and environmentally friendly way to be trendy, with the convenience of getting the latest looks delivered right to your doorstep.
+In the end, old unworn clothes that sit in the back of our closets do not add much value to our life.
 Do they?

 According to the latest Mintel’s Fashion and Sustainability Report, the benefits of renting fashion are wide-ranging.
 Not only can renting clothes be a more environmentally-friendly alternative to buying into fast-moving fashion trends, but consumers can also save space in their homes with reduced wardrobe needs.
-Fashion rentals can also be an effective way to fulfill temporary fashion, such as clothing for women during pregnancy.
+Fashion rentals can also be an effective way to fulfil temporary fashion, such as clothing for women during pregnancy.

 The best online ‘rent-a-garment’ companies

 Yes, embracing glamour and sustainability is now possible.
 Online companies offer you both discounted designer looks and entire everyday wardrobes on a subscription-based or peer-to-peer rental models.
 Here are our favourites.

 It allows you to access the wardrobes of celebrities with a subscription starting from 9.99 per month (with options including a zero deposit scheme, access to new stock 48 hours before others, express collection and two annual home visits from a stylist).
 It works in a different way from other rental sites by letting the owners of the clothes decide how long you can have each item for and how much you’ll be charged.